nanocurrency/nano-docs/docs/releases/current-release-notes.md

 ### Work difficulty increase
 As mentioned in the [Upgrade Notices](#upgrade-notices) section above, work difficulty changes were implemented in V21, but will not be activated until epoch v2 blocks are distributed at a future date.
 Please review the [Upcoming upgrades section](/releases/network-upgrades#increased-work-difficulty) of the Network Upgrades page for details.

-Updates on the progress toward the epoch upgrade will be posted in our many social channels as well as sent through our technical updates mailing list which can be joined here: http://eepurl.com/gZucL1.
+Updates on the progress toward the epoch upgrade will be posted in our many social channels as well as sent through our technical updates mailing list which can be joined here: <a href="http://eepurl.com/gZucL1" class="button" target="_blank" rel="noopener">Join Mailing List</a>.

 ### Node Telemetry
 To allow better communication between nodes about various performance and other details, telemetry was added between peers.
-Details of what is shared and option to request them can be found within the [`node_telemetry`](/commands/rpc-protocol/#node_telemetry) RPC.
+Details of what is shared and options to request them can be found within the [`node_telemetry`](/commands/rpc-protocol/#node_telemetry) RPC.
 Various version details, account and block counts, active difficulty and more can be discovered from individual peers or summarized across them.
 For protocol level details, see [Node Telemetry section](/protocol-design/networking/#node-telemetry) under Protocol Design > Networking.

 --8<-- "telemetry-can-be-forged.md"